Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ### Parameters

-`ssn`: the address of the SSN from which the delegator wishes to withdraw reward form `amt`: the amount of stake amount to withdraw from the delegation to a particular SSN
+`ssnaddr`: the address of the SSN from which the delegator wishes to withdraw reward form `amt`: the amount of stake amount to withdraw from the delegation to a particular SSN

 ### Transition

 ```
- WithdrawStakeAmt(ssn: ByStr20, amt: Uint128)
+ WithdrawStakeAmt(ssnaddr: ByStr20, amt: Uint128)
  ```

 ### Sample Code